 Many factors can raise your risk for developing varicose veins, including family history, older age, female gender, pregnancy, obesity, prolonged standing or sitting, blood clots and prior trauma.

 Interventional radiologists are board-certified physicians who deliver minimally invasive treatments with less risk, less pain and less recovery time than traditional surgery to treat conditions that impact a person’s quality of life.

 EVLT is a minimally invasive treatment that uses heat to close off problematic veins and relieve the symptoms they cause.
 Using imaging guidance (guided by x-ray images), the interventional radiologist threads a thin laser fiber into the problem vein through a tiny needle.
 Next, the radiologist numbs the length of the vein to minimize discomfort during the heating process.
 Finally, the laser heat causes the vein to close.
 Once the problem vein is closed, blood will flow through the remaining healthy veins.
 This is all accomplished while patients rest comfortably.
 Return to most normal daily activities is allowed immediately.

-Radiofrequency ablation is a similar treatment, using a fiber that emits radiofrequency energy instead of a laser fiber.
+Radiofrequency ablation is a similar treatment, using a fiber that emits radiofrequency energy instead of heat from a laser fiber.

 A variety of non-thermal treatment options are also available for varicose veins.
 These treatments include:

 The main advantage of all of these techniques is the avoidance of multiple needle sticks for local anesthesia.
 There is also decreased risk for potential nerve damage that can occur with burns.